frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/landed-cost-voucher.md

 1. Valuation Rate of items is recalculated based on new landed cost.

 3. If you are using “Perpetual Inventory”, the system will post general ledger entries to correct Stock-in-Hand balance.
-It will debit (increase) corresponding “warehouse account” and credit (decrease) **Expense Account** mentioned in taxes and charges table.
+It will debit (increase) corresponding “warehouse account” and credit (decrease) **Expense Account** mentioned in Taxes and Charges table.
 If items are already delivered, the Cost-of-Goods-Sold (CoGS) value has been booked as per the old valuation rate.
 Hence, general ledger entries are reposted for all future outgoing entries of associated items, to correct CoGS value.

 ### 4. Related Topics
 1. [Delivery Trip](/docs/user/manual/en/stock/delivery-trip)